Master of Science and Graduate Certificate Programs in Nursing

 Process for Exception to Policy

-The Nursing Program adheres to the grievance procedure of the University; however, there are unique situations in the Nursing Program for which a student may request review and/or exception to policy.
+The Nursing Program adheres to the grievance procedure of the University (Please refer to the Academic Grievance Procedure Section of this Catalog.)
+There may be unique situations in the Nursing Program for which a student may request review and/or exception to policy.
 Students are directed to meet with their nursing academic advisor to discuss the procedure for submitting his/her request for a hearing by the Admissions and Progression Committee.
 The Committee meets regularly during the academic year; meetings are scheduled as needed during the summer.